 Policy Platform of the 36th District Democrats

-Adopted by the 36th District Democrats at their Presidential Nomination Convention, April 28, 2012; amended at the regular Membership Meeting, July 18, 2012.
+Adopted by the 36th District Democrats at their Presidential Nomination Convention, April 17, 2016.

 The 36th District Democrats adopt this platform to identify the values, attitudes and beliefs that unite us in striving for a prosperous and humane society.
 Our platform provides a firm foundation upon which to make endorsement decisions regarding ballot initiatives and candidates.

 - We call for the 28th Amendment of the United States Constitution to end the treatment of corporations as if they were human beings.

 - We support revocation of the charters of corporations that repeatedly violate the law, with a public right to call for such action, and prohibition of public contracts with habitual corporate law-breakers.

 II.
 Education “It is the paramount duty of the state to make ample provisions for the education of all children.”
 Washington State Constitution (1889)